David Schwarz (footballer)

-who retired in 2002 after playing for the Melbourne Football Club in the Australian Football League (AFL), for 12 seasons.
+who retired in 2002 after playing for the Melbourne Football Club in the Australian Football League (AFL) for 12 seasons.

 Football career

 Recruited from Sunbury, Schwarz made his AFL debut in 1991.
 As a player for the Melbourne Football Club, he was known as "the Ox" for his beast-like build.
-He played centre half-forward or full-forward and in 1994 kicked nine goals straight against Sydney and with some breathtaking finals performances (including "that" blind turn against Carlton).
-Strong marking, agile and athletic, until he suffered numerous knee injuries, playing only two games in 1995 and missing the entire 1996 season.
+He played centre half-forward or full-forward, and in 1994 he kicked nine goals straight against Sydney.
+He also had some stand-out finals performances this year, including baulking an opponent in the right forward pocket and taking on a second defender to score a goal, and a memorable blind turn against Carlton.
+Schwarz was renowned for his strong marking, agility and athleticism, until he suffered numerous knee injuries, playing only two games in 1995 and missing the entire 1996 season.

 Schwarz resumed playing in 1997 at a weight of 103 kg, which was 3 kg above the weight he subsequently carried in 2000.
-He capped his effort by winning the club’s best and fairest in 1999 and passing the 100 game mark – something that was unthinkable a few years earlier when knee injuries left his career in tatters.
-In typical style he celebrated with 20 of his closest mates and his mother, who had brought him up single handed since the age of eight.
+He capped his effort by winning the club's best and fairest in 1999 and passing the 100-game mark—something that was unthinkable a few years earlier when knee injuries left his career in tatters.
+In typical style, he celebrated with 20 of his closest mates and his mother, who had brought him up single-handedly since the age of eight.
 His father had been murdered.

-Late in his playing career, he appeared as a panelist on the AFL Footy Show in a memorable show where Sam Newman threw a pie in his face.
+Late in his playing career, just after his 150th game, he appeared as a panellist on the AFL Footy Show in a memorable show where Sam Newman threw a pie in his face (a reference to being a gift from the Pies for Melbourne's disappointing performance the week before).
 A visibly angry Schwarz pushed Newman down to the ground, with the latter lucky not to suffer serious injury.
+However, Newman later admitted the whole bit was a setup.

 He retired in the middle of 2002 having played 173 matches and kicking 244 goals.